OHI-Science/ohimanual/3_conduct_manual/intro_to_repos.md

 # Requesting your repository

  Using the OHI Toolbox and Github Repositories for your assessment is divided into two steps.
 When you decide to conduct an OHI+ assessment, and even before you have defined your regions, we can immediately provide you with a Starter Github repository (_Starter Repo_) to get you familiar with the Github/Rstudio workflow, and to help you through the data exploration and region-defining stage.

 Once you have defined your regions, we will provide you with a Full repository (_Full Repo_) with pre-populated data layers extracted from the most recent Global OHI assessment.
+Your Starter Repo folders and files will be incorporated into the Full Repo.

 ## The Starter Repo